 Historical Use of Copper

-While we do not know why oil painting on copper enjoyed popularity from the fifteenth to eighteenth centuries, we may be able to provide some reasons based on historical evidence linked to artistic tradition in both the cultural and economic context of the period.
+While we do not know why oil painting on copper enjoyed popularity from the 15th to the 18th centuries, we may be able to provide some reasons based on historical evidence linked to artistic traditions in both the cultural and economic contexts of the period.

 Concerning artistic tradition, paintings on copper may have arisen out of the practice of applying transparent oil glazes to metal sheets [1,2].
 Still, the progress of enameling on copper or bronze in the fifteenth century may have influenced its development due to its widespread popularity [2].